Jaseci-Labs/jaseci/README.md

 ### Updates

+- New Language Feature: can now perform assignments arbitrarily (not just to named variables)
 - New Language Feature: can spawn assign on creation of nodes and edges
 - New Language Feature: can filter references to nodes and edges
 - Added new built-ins for nodes and edges (context, info, and details)